What is a lattice?

 The HR Generalist operates at a pivotal junction within the OHR framework, undertaking multifaceted responsibilities crucial to the organisational success.
 This role encompasses the direct management of daily HR operations—including recruitment, performance management, employee relations, and benefits administration—while also contributing strategically to the development and implementation of HR policies that align with operational necessities and broader organisational goals.
 The HR Generalist plays a vital part in ensuring the HR team operates effectively, facilitating the achievement of organisational objectives through judicious application of human resource practices.

-The praxis of the HR Generalist is characterised by holistic engagement with various human resource functions, generating a cohesive approach to operational success within the organisation.
+The work of a HR Generalist is characterised by holistic engagement with various human resource functions, generating a cohesive approach to operational success within the organisation.
 Positioned as a versatile contributor, the HR Generalist is instrumental in the implementation of HR initiatives that foster employee development, satisfaction, and compliance, ensuring a supportive workplace environment.

 A fundamental responsibility of the HR Generalist lies in benefits administration.
 In this capacity, the Generalist manages the intricacies of employee benefits programs, ensuring that employees are well-informed about their options and entitlements.
 This encompasses the coordination of benefits enrolment and the handling of inquiries regarding these programmes.
 By adhering to structuralist principles, the HR Generalist reinforces the importance of well-defined systems governing benefits management, crucial for compliance with relevant regulations.
 Furthermore, an organised approach to educating employees about their benefits not only enhances satisfaction but also cultivates a sense of security and commitment to the organisation.